Pumpkin Snickerdoodle Cookies

 - Egg – bring to room temperature before adding to the batter

-- Coconut flour – a low-carb, gluten-free, and grain-free replacement for white wheat flour in baking
+- Almond and Coconut flour – both gluten-free, and grain-free replacement for white wheat flour in baking

 - Maple syrup – sweetens the cookies without using refined sugar